-For example, we are pursuing FDA approval of eteplirsen, our lead product candidate, and have reported results from a U.S.-based Phase IIb 12-patient clinical trial for eteplirsen at 30 mg/kg and 50 mg/kg which we have followed with and are currently conducting an ongoing open label extension.
-On July 24, 2013 we announced our plans to submit an NDA to the FDA in the first half of 2014 for the approval of eteplirsen for the treatment of Duchenne muscular dystrophy based on feedback we received from the FDA that it is "open to considering an NDA based on these data for filing."
-The FDA also requested additional information related to the methodology and verification of dystrophin quantification which we plan to address in the NDA submission.
-The FDA would not commit to declaring dystrophin an acceptable surrogate endpoint under Subpart H - Accelerated Approval pathway prior to an NDA filing and commented that a decision by the FDA to file "the NDA would not indicate that we have accepted dystrophin expression as a biomarker reasonably likely to predict clinical benefit.
-A filing would only indicate that the question merits review, and that we deem the data to be reviewable."
-We will continue to evaluate the most appropriate timing and path for pursuing regulatory review and approval of eteplirsen.
-Any decision will be further informed by a subsequent CMC meeting.
-There can be no assurance that, after our evaluation we will decide to pursue or submit an NDA for eteplirsen to the FDA nor can we have any assurance that the FDA will decide to review any NDA submission we make under Subpart H accelerated approval or any other form of expedited development review or approval.
-Furthermore, there can be no assurance that any submission or application will be accepted ( e.g., refusal to file) or that any expedited development, review or approval will be granted on a timely basis, or at all.
-The FDA or other foreign authorities could also request additional information or meetings with us or require us to conduct further studies or CMC-related work ( e.g., a complete response letter) prior to considering our application or granting approval of any type.
-A failure to obtain accelerated approval or any other form of expedited development, review or approval for eteplirsen or any of our other product candidates would result in a longer time period for commercialization of such product candidate, could potentially increase the cost of development of such product candidate and could harm our competitive position in the marketplace.
+We continue to work with the FDA in our pursuit to obtain FDA approval of eteplirsen.
+The Company believes that the new issues and concerns raised by the FDA at its last meeting with the Company may result in delays in commencing the Company's confirmatory clinical study as well as its filing of an NDA for eteplirsen.
+The Company does not currently have enough information at this time to determine the length of such delays.
+Furthermore, there can be no assurance that any submission or application will be accepted by the FDA (e.g., refusal to file) or that any expedited or regular development, review or approval will be granted on a timely basis, or at all.
+The FDA or other foreign authorities could also request additional information or meetings with us or require us to conduct further studies or CMC-related work (e.g., a complete response letter) prior to considering our application or granting approval of any type.
+A failure to obtain accelerated approval or any other form of expedited development, review or approval for eteplirsen or any of our other product candidates would result in a longer time period for commercialization of such product candidate, could potentially increase the cost of development of such product candidate, could have a material adverse effect on our financial condition and could harm our competitive position in the marketplace.